-- (i) We give a partial answer to a question of Sapozhenko estimating the number of t error correcting codes in $\mathcal{P}(n)$, and we also give an upper bound on the number of transportation codes; - (ii) Provide an alternative proof of Kleitman's theorem on the number of antichains in $\mathcal{P}(n)$ and give a two-coloured analogue; - (iii) Give an asymptotic formula for the number of (p, q)-tilted Sperner families in $\mathcal{P}(n)$;

-(iv) Prove a random version of Katona's t-intersection theorem.
+- (i) Give a partial answer to a question of Sapozhenko estimating the number of t error correcting codes in $\mathcal{P}(n)$, and we also give an upper bound on the number of transportation codes: - (ii) Provide an alternative proof of Kleitman's theorem on the number of antichains in $\mathcal{P}(n)$ and give a two-coloured analogue; - (iii) Give an asymptotic formula for the number of (p,q)-tilted Sperner families in $\mathcal{P}(n)$; - (iv) Prove a random version of Katona's t-intersection theorem.

 In each case, to apply the container method, we first prove corresponding supersaturation results.
+We also give a construction which disproves two conjectures of Ilinca and Kahn on maximal independent sets and antichains in the Boolean lattice.
 A number of open questions are also given.